Rhinoplasty Seattle Washington

 William A. Portuese, M.D.

 If you are considering rhinoplasty in Seattle Washington contact board certified facial plastic surgeon William A. Portuese.
 Dr William Portuese is double board certified in facial, plastic and reconstructive surgery and in ear nose and throat surgery.
 Because of the double board certification he can extend the level of expertise, mastery and professionalism to his patients for the three operations he does the most in his surgery center.
-The top procedures performed at the Seattle Rhinoplasty Center are facelift surgery, eyelid surgery or blepharoplasty and rhinoplasty.
+The top procedures performed at the Seattle Rhinoplasty Center are facelift surgery, eyelid surgery and rhinoplasty.

 Dr William Portuese, a Seattle facial plastic surgeon, is also a Clinical Instructor in the Dept. of Otolaryngology, Head & Neck Surgery at the University of Washington, and the author of numerous publications in his field.
 He regularly gives presentations about facial plastic surgery on local, national and international levels.